 Women in Technology Uganda (WITU) works to improve the lives of women and girls in Uganda.
 Women and girls risk being left outside the labor force or trapped in vulnerable or low-quality employment, due to a lack of skills, absence of quality jobs, and gendered expectations of their roles as caregivers.
 WITU eases this burden by providing them with market-relevant skills, support to start their own businesses, and connection to work opportunities.
 These girls receive tech tools to support them to excel in and out of school, enabling them to thrive in their communities.

-Project Opportunity: Team4Tech has partnered with WITU over the last two years.
-Building on this, WITU would like to leverage a 2021 team of volunteers to:
+Winter 2021 Project: Team4Tech has partnered with WITU over the last two years.
+Building on this, a team of Adobe employee volunteers will:

-- Advance media design skills through additional coaching on Photoshop, Premiere Pro, InDesign, and Illustrator
+- Advance the media design skills of WITU women through additional coaching on Photoshop, Premiere Pro, InDesign, and Illustrator

 - Support WITU in expanding their entrepreneurship course for small business owners with marketing skills, social media strategy tips, and setting up online/app sales